stephanbuys/articles/grokking-diesel.md

 - primary key requirement statement below seems flimsy.
 - rust capitilisation? (pick one)
 - am I mixing statements and expressions?
-- am I mising structs and objects?
+- am I mising structs and objects
+- can we safely skip joins, etc (complex queries)? this article is already _dense_

 Outline

 ## Introduction/getting started

 Diesel (http://diesel.rs) is an ORM (Object-relational mapping) and Query Builder written in Rust.
 It supports Postgresql, Mysql and SQLite.
-It makes use of Rust's custom derive functionality to generate all the code you need in order to get all the power of Rust's type system.
-This means that you get compile-time validation of your code, thus eliminating possible runtime errors and giving you lightning fast code.
+It makes use of Rust's custom derive functionality to generate all the code you need in order to get all the power of Rust's type system when interacting with a database.
+This means that you get compile-time validation of your code, thus eliminating possible runtime errors.

 Diesel is very powerful, but just following the examples might still leave you scratching your head, asking questions like "where do these types come from?", "what should I add here", "how does this work?".
 This article is meant to shed a little bit of light on the topic from the perspective of a intermediate-level rust developer.

+There are many topics that this article will not cover, but the hope is that you will be able to "grok" enough of `diesel` so that the rest becomes obvious and that you understand how, even new, topics conspire to work together.

 ## First steps